couchbase/cbft/DESIGN.md

 golang libraries in order to...

-* allow cbft to use metakv as distributed configuration (Cfg) store, such as for storing metadata like index definitions, node memberships, etc.
+* allow cbft to use metakv as distributed configuration (Cfg) store, such as for storing cbft's metadata like index definitions, node memberships, etc.

-* allow cbft to access any couchbase bucket as a data-source (even if password protected or as the passwords are changed by administrators); that is, cbft will be able to retrieve cluster VBucket maps and create DCP streams for any bucket.
+* allow cbft to access any couchbase bucket as a data-source (even if the bucket is password protected or when the passwords are changed by administrators); that is, cbft will be able to retrieve cluster VBucket maps and create DCP streams for any bucket.

-* allow cbft to authorize and protect its REST API, where cbft can perform auth checks on incoming queries, index definition API requests, and stats/monitoring API requests.
+* allow cbft to authorize and protect its REST API, where cbft can perform auth checks on incoming REST API requests such as for queries, index definition changes, and stats/monitoring requests.

 ### -cfg=metakv